brunokoga/Montevideo/magicItems_dir/rings.md

 **Description**

 All four kinds of _elemental command _rings are very powerful.
-Each appears to be nothing more than a lesser magic ring until fully activated (by meeting a special condition, such as single-handedly slaying an elemental of the appropriate type or exposure to a sacred material of the appropriate element), but each has certain other powers as well as the following common properties.
+Each appears to be nothing more than a lesser magic ring until fully activated (by meeting a special condition, such as single-handedly slaying an elemental of the appropriate type or exposure to a sacred material of the appropriate element, but each has certain other powers as well as the following common properties.

 Elementals of the plane to which the ring is attuned can't attack the wearer, or even approach within 5 feet of him.
-If the wearer desires, he may forego this protection and instead attempt to charm the elemental (as _ [charm monster](../spells/charmMonster#_charm-monster), _ [Will](../combat#_will) DC 17 negates).
+If the wearer desires, he may forego this protection and instead attempt to charm the elemental (as _ [charm monster](../spell_dir/charmMonster#_charm-monster, _ [Will](../combat#_will) DC 17 negates).
 If the charm attempt fails, however, absolute protection is lost and no further attempt at charming can be made.

 Creatures from the plane to which the ring is attuned who attack the wearer take a –1 penalty on their attack rolls.
 The ring wearer makes applicable saving throws against the extraplanar creature's attacks with a +2 resistance bonus.
 He gains a +4 morale bonus on all attack rolls against such creatures.
 Any weapon he uses bypasses the [damage reduction](../glossary#_damage-reduction) of such creatures, regardless of any qualities the weapon may or may not have.